DSCR Loan Explained: The Complete 2026 Guide

 Case Study 1: DSCR Loan Purchase Transaction

-This first time investor purchased a single fmaily rental property in Memphis, TN.
+This first time investor purchased a single family rental property in Memphis, TN with DSCR loan.
 Below is a breakdown of the relevant transaction figures:

 - Purchase Price: $118,000